The best tubeless tyre puncture repair tools 2025 for road and gravel tyres

 Reasons to avoid

-The Plugger kit from Blackburn does one job and it does it quickly and reliably.
-The plastic housing feels lightweight but durable and contains the tool and ten plug strips.
-It allows the plugger to be preloaded, allowing for fast deployment.
-A quick turn releases the tool from the housing, which is a metal tube with an open and pointed end, rather than the frequently seen fork.
-We appreciated this difference as the strips always stayed in the tire and were easy to insert and load.
+The Blackburn plugger kit does one job quickly and reliably.
+Its plastic housing feels lightweight but durable and contains the tool and ten plug strips.
+The plugger can be preloaded, allowing for fast deployment.
+A quick turn releases the tool from the housing, which is a metal tube with an open and pointed end rather than the frequently seen fork.
+We appreciated this difference, as the strips always stayed in the tyre and were easy to insert and load.

-The wider diameter of the system can be a bit tricky to insert in a smaller puncture, but those would likely seal up with sealant alone.
-The manual encourages loading “up to two plugs at once” for larger holes and we found the tube was fairly easy to load with one or two strips.
+The system's wider diameter can be tricky to insert in a smaller puncture, but those would likely seal up with sealant alone.
+The manual encourages loading “up to two plugs at once” for larger holes, and we found the tube was fairly easy to load with one or two strips.
 Two plugs were nearly enough to seal a larger (8mm) sidewall tear, but we might not trust that as a long-term fix.
-The Plugger kit comes with a hook and loop strap that enables fast access by strapping the kit to the bike’s frame, fork leg, or zip-tied anywhere as well.
+The Plugger kit has a hook and loop strap that enables fast access by strapping the kit to the bike’s frame, fork leg, or zip-tied anywhere.
 We thought strapping it to our travel pump was rather clever.
-Blackburn claims repairs are permanent so you can ride easy knowing that your tire should last.
+Blackburn claims repairs are permanent so you can ride easy knowing that your tyre should last.

 2. Dynaplug Racer Pro